ADA-GWU/processes-and-asynchronous-messaging-Angryplayer321/README.md

 - **Async Messaging:** The application allows sending and receiving messages asynchronously.
 - **Message Handling:** Messages are stored in a PostgreSQL database (`async_messages` table) with sender name, message, sent time, and received time.
-- **Multithreading:** `Sender` class manages multiple `SenderThread` instances, each handling a database connection and message sending
+- **Multithreading:** `Messenger` class manages multiple `SenderThread` instances, each handling a database connection and message sending